1956 London Heathrow Avro Vulcan crash: Accident

 The Vulcan had been fitted with bomb bay fuel tanks to cover the great distance from Aden and the aircraft approached Heathrow in torrential rain.
-At the controls were Squadron Leader Howard and the co-pilot was Air Marshal Sir Harry Broadhurst.
-In the rear of the aircraft were three RAF crewmen and a civilian technical advisor from the Avro company.
+At the controls were Howard and, co-pilot, Broadhurst.
+In the rear of the aircraft were three RAF crewmen and a civilian technical advisor from Avro.

 Due to the heavy rain and visibility reduced to 500 ft, XA897 was on a ground controlled approach (GCA) and was informed by Heathrow's air traffic controller that they were above the glide slope (GS) and needed to lose altitude.
-However, the crew reduced their height too much, with their air speed close to the minimum drag point for a gear down configuration.
+The crew reduced height too much, with their air speed close to the minimum drag point for a gear down configuration.
 As a result, the Vulcan was 1030 yd short of the runway and the initial contact with the ground removed the aircraft's undercarriage.

-The pilot attempted to regain control but was unable to and he and the co-pilot both ejected.
-The low level made it impossible for Squadron Leader Stroud (Howard's regular co-pilot who was in the aircraft's radar navigator's seat), Squadron Leader Eames, Squadron Leader Gamble, and Frederick Bassett to exit the aircraft and they were killed.
+The pilot attempted to regain control but was unable and he and the co-pilot both ejected.
+The low level made it impossible for Squadron Leader Stroud (Howard's regular co-pilot who was in the aircraft's radar navigator's seat), Squadron Leader Eames, Squadron Leader Gamble, and Frederick Bassett to escape, and they were killed.